Slugger70/lscc_docs/docs/tutorials/galaxy_101/galaxy_101.md

 \endshowable

-The DNA sequence of *Staphlococcus aureus MRSA252* will be loaded into your history as a fasta file.
+The DNA sequence of *Staphylococcus aureus MRSA252* will be loaded into your history as a fasta file.

 Your history should now look like this.